How about this for a colourful breakfast idea : Baked sweet potato pancakes (Sweet potato Dutch baby pancakes) with an orange cranberry compote.

 - You serve these nutmegy sweet potato pancakes with a gorgeous orange cranberry compote.
 Makes them fingerlicking amazingly good.

 - You have this EEEEEEEEEVEEERYDAY for a week, and possibly even for Christmas supper, Thanksgiving brunch because it is that quick and easy to make and perfect for when you just want to relax and have fun.

 - It gives you the excuse to test out your brand new ‘I foodie love you’ saute pan.
 More about that later.

 This is super easy to make – pretty much bung your left over sweet potato puree (or pumpkin puree) along with everything else into the blender and whizz into a batter.
 Then transfer the batter to your preheated pan and bake away.
 The compote is also very easy to make and can be made ahead and stored in the fridge for a few days.

-I actually made both the orange cranberry compote and the baked sweet potato pancake in the saute pan as part of my rigourous testing of it and it worked like a charm.
+I am going to drop everything and make both the orange cranberry compote and the baked sweet potato pancake right now.
 Oh happy, happy days.

 - 70 g (2.5oz) plain flour

 - 1 tsp vanilla